Jack (given name)

-Jack is a given name, a diminutive of John or Jackson; alternatively, it may be derived from Jacques, the French form of James or Jacob.
+Jack is a given name of English origin, originally a diminutive of John.
+In modern usage it is often a given name on its own, although it can still be used as a diminutive of given names like Jackson (which is originally a partonic surname derived from Jack itself).
 Since the late 20th century, Jack has become one of the most common names for boys in many English-speaking countries.
 Jack is also used to a lesser extent as a female given name, often as a shortened version of Jacqueline.

 The word "jack" is also commonly used in other contexts in English for many occupations, objects and actions, linked to the use of the word as a metaphor for a common man.